 You’re (probably) not a mental health professional but you can still learn how to spot when someone in your workplace is struggling to cope.
 No one is suggesting you can read minds but by teaching yourself some of the signs - and subsequently your managers and supervisors - you can start to reach out to individuals where needed.
 This also helps you build a more caring culture which should have the knock on effect of encouraging other employees to ask for help if they need it.

 Why should you care about your employees’ mental health?

 You create fair and decent company policies to make your company a more attractive place to work so you can attract high caliber employees.
-Generous maternity and paternity leave, an above average annual holiday allowance and even duvet days all relay the message that you care about your employees and recognise their contribution to your business.
+Generous maternity and paternity leave, an above average annual vacation allowance and even duvet days all relay the message that you care about your employees and recognize their contribution to your business.
 This in turn leads to higher employee retention and creates an all round nicer, more welcoming place to work for everyone.
-Poor mental health leads to burnout, a lack of productivity and focus, and results in a domino effect of stress as employees are having to deal with irritable colleagues or pick up the slack.
+Poor mental health leads to burnout, a lack of productivity and focus, and results in a domino effect of stress as employees are having to deal with irritable coworkers or pick up the slack.
 And that can cost you good people and good money.